Resolving installation issues

 Observe the associated yellow hard disk drive status LED.
 If the LED is lit, it indicates a drive fault.

-Observe the associated green hard disk drive activity LED and the yellow status LED:
+Observe the associated green hard disk drive activity LED and the yellow status LED and perform corresponding operations in different situations:

 If the green activity LED is flashing and the yellow status LED is not lit, the drive is recognized by the controller and is working correctly.
 Run the diagnostics tests for the hard disk drives.
 When you start a server and press the key according to the on-screen instructions, the LXPM is displayed by default.
 (For more information, see the “Startup” section in the LXPM documentation compatible with your server at Lenovo XClarity Provisioning Manager portal page.)You can perform hard drive diagnostics from this interface.
 From the Diagnostic page, click .*